snikch/jquery.dirtyforms/README.md

 ---------------------------------
 Must have jQuery version 1.4.2 or higher.

-When using the TinyMCE helper, the [livequery plugin](https://github.com/brandonaaron/livequery/downloads "livequery plugin") is required, as well as the [jQuery plugin for TinyMCE](http://www.tinymce.com/download/download.php "jQuery plugin for TinyMCE").
+When using the TinyMCE helper, the [jQuery plugin for TinyMCE](http://www.tinymce.com/download/download.php "jQuery plugin for TinyMCE") is required.

 **Note:** There are [known compatibility issues](http://bugs.jquery.com/ticket/11527) between jQuery 1.7.2 and higher and TinyMCE versions lower than 3.5b3.
 These issues can cause the dialog continue function to fail in dirtyForms.